 Opus won’t be like other online publications.

-Focused on long form informational journalism, Opus will publish once a month.
-It isn’t a news site or some blog masquerading as intellectual discussion.
+Focused on informational discussion, Opus will publish every other month.
+It isn’t a news site or some blog masquerading as thoughtful dialog.
 It isn’t LGBT (but it may cover some LGBT issues).

 With one-click publishing now commonplace and everyone’s voice rising to a cacaphony of noise, we want Opus to rise above all that.
-To bring clarity and cohesiveness.
+To bring clarity and cohesiveness to topics and issues affecting everyone.

 We launched Chicago Phoenix thirty-two months ago as a standalone LGBT news site.
 A few months later we added columnists to our weekend product.
 Then a year later we launched Phoenix Nation.